 I can’t seem to help myself when it comes to rework projects.
 I finished this kit in 1996.
-I did minor detail shaving in in doing so, decided to fill in the door panel lines.
+I did minor detail shaving and during the process, I decided to fill in the door panel lines.
 Don’t ask my why because I can’t remember.
-As much as I loved early on, over time I really felt that it needed a new look.
+As much as I loved it early on, over time I really felt that it needed a new look.

 Started in 2007 and completed in 2008, I had a plan to paint the Chevy with a color changing paint, lower it, clean up the lines further by turning it into a pillar-less hard top and added ’65 Corvette wheels.
 The rework concentrated on body and focused very little on chassis, suspension and interior detail.

 Once complete, I fell back in love with this kit.

 A few years after completing the rework, I realized that I didn’t like the ‘Vette wheels.
 It was many years later that I started toying with the idea of using another set.
 I bought a couple sets of 60’s/70’s Stock Car wheels and tires and used a set on my ’53 Chevy rework (yes, another rework project).
 The stock car wheels and tires transformed the look of the ’53 (along with aggressive lowering) and knew I needed to do the same for the ’39.

 This project started with the simple idea of swapping the wheels.
 Unfortunately, since the wheels tucked into the fenders, I couldn’t just pull them off.
 As I started separating the chassis from the body, I decided that I couldn’t ignore the sloppy work I did on the suspension and exhaust.